ELITEv5/SunPLS/Documents/The_Monetary_Policy_Engine.md

 Meaning:

-SunPLS is trading below the equilibrium price.
+SunPLS is trading below the equilibrium value.

 Controller response: